sowbug/hypnagogo/README.md

 * Two through-hole LEDs, preferably red because that's supposed to get through your closed eyelids more easily.
 * At least two resistors in the 50-250 ohm range, low enough that you can see the lights in the dark, but not so high that your battery dies quickly.
 * A battery and a holder for it.
 I used a CR1220.
-* A momentary normally-closed switch (optional)
+* A momentary normally-closed switch (optional).
-* A slider switch or a jumper with a shunt (optional)
+* A slider switch or a jumper with a shunt (optional).

 The Circuit
 ===========